Transitioning towards a circular business

 Designed to move and grow with you

-A key enabler to prolonging the life of products is through design, building in the flexibility to disassemble and reassemble the product.
+A key enabler to prolonging the life of products is through design, building in the flexibility to disassemble, reassemble or adapt the product.
 One example is the wedge dowel, a click-technique that eases the assembly, disassembly and eventual reassembly of IKEA furniture so the customer can take it with them when they move.
 Another example is extendable beds that are designed to adapt to a child’s growth for many years.

 Improving a favourite